piulin/piured-engine/README.md

 You can always get in touch with me by dropping an e-mail at <pepo_gonba@hotmail.com>.
 If you feel like getting your hands dirty, you can also submit a pull request!

+##API

+In the case you want to use the engine in your web application, you can learn more [here](https://piulin.github.io/piured-engine).
+To see a working example, you can always have a look at the code of PIURED's [demo web](https://github.com/piulin/piured).

+##Online Demo

+If you only care about playing pump it up and not that much about the code, just go to the [demo web](https://piulin.github.io/piured/) and play some charts!

 ## Future Work